-MEDPOR® Ear Reconstruction: State-of-the-Art Treatment for Microtia
+MEDPOR Ear Reconstruction: State-of-the-Art Treatment for Microtia

-The MEDPOR® Technique
+The MEDPOR Technique

-MEDPOR® ear reconstruction is a single-stage surgery and boasts numerous advantages over the traditional procedure, leading many experts to believe it is the best surgical option for microtia.
-Perhaps the most notable advantage of the procedure is that it can be performed at such a young age.
-Ear canal repair may be performed before or during MEDPOR® surgery.
-By addressing aural atresia at an early age, children can have better hearing at the same time that their peers are processing and learning language, and they will have a lower chance of developing speech disorders and difficulties with language.
-Moreover, by having the cosmetic aspects of microtia addressed before they start school, children can face less psychological distress.
+MEDPOR ear reconstruction is a single-stage surgery.
+It boasts numerous advantages over the traditional procedure, leading many experts to believe it is the best surgical option for microtia.
+Dr. Reinisch may perform ear canal repair before or during MEDPOR surgery.
+When he addresses aural atresia at an early age, children can experience better hearing at the same time that their peers are processing and learning language.
+Consequently, they can face a lower risk of developing speech disorders and language difficulties.
+Moreover, when the doctor corrects the cosmetic aspects of microtia before children start school, they will usually face less psychological distress.

 Aftercare & Healing

-Learn More During a Consultation
+Learn More during a Consultation

 To learn more about MEDPOR ear reconstruction and how it can benefit you or your child, schedule a consultation with Dr. Reinisch today.
 You can also call (310) 385-6090 to speak to a member of our team.
 To serve our many international patients, our staff is fluent in English, Spanish, Mandarin, Hungarian, Italian, and Russian.